0x00000FF/0x00000FF/README.md

   How can I protect my data from peeping toms in fast, and the most efficient way?
 * Mitigation in Web Applications

-  Modern web technology relies on many of base systems and it makes the entire system highly vulnerable and makes a lot of attack surfaces.
+  Modern web technology relies on many of base systems and they make the entire system highly vulnerable and create a lot of attack surfaces.
 How can we mitigate them and eliminate the vulnerabilities?
 * Vulnerability Research & Exploitations

   Every system have at least one vulnerabilities; Find it and weaponize, or neutralize it as soon as possible.